 Retirement accounts are unique assets because variables such as the beneficiary designation, the age of the owner at death and the type of account will have a significant effect on how the asset is treated for tax purposes.
 Without proper planning for such assets, your account’s beneficiaries may end up losing a large portion of your hard-earned retirement assets to the IRS.

-This brief will focus mainly on Individual Retirement Account (“IRA”) assets.
+This article will focus mainly on Individual Retirement Account (“IRA”) assets.
 Rules for other types of retirement accounts often differ.

 How an IRA Works